Selling a Construction Company: 5 Tips for Success

 Opportunity

 You have another investment opportunity you want to take advantage of, but you are not ready to retire from the construction business.
-You are still committed to the growth of your company, but you would like to free yourself up enough to invest in another business or project.
+You are still committed to your company’s growth, but you would like to free yourself up enough to invest in another business or project.
 Here, a strategic buyer like a private equity firm may be interested.
 In this case, you maintain income and benefits, likely even a minority stake in the company, but reduce exposure and gain financial security.

 Asset Liquidation